robertlangdonn/news_digest/README.md

 # News Digest
 The purpose of this project is to extract text from news articles using the Text Extract API and summarize them using the GPT 3.5 OpenAI API.
-The need for this project emerged from my part of my job to create a daily news summary report for CXOs.
+The need for this project emerged because a part of my job was to create a daily news summary report for CXOs.

 # Prerequisites